 No. But they do provide general guidelines and examples on how to examine and inspect Flying Fairy bottles when purchasing from questionable or suspicious stores.

 Criminal syndicates, particularly transnational organised crime groups go to great extent to produce fraudulent counterfeit products to appear as “the real mccoy”.
-This is no different to high valued consumables and luxury goods such as Rolex Watches or LV handbags who are susceptible to “fakes”.
+Conceptually speaking, this no different to high valued consumables and luxury goods such as Rolex Watches or LV handbags that are also susceptible to “fakes”.